2 Dads 1 Movie

 Steve

-It's Two Dads, One Movie.
-It's the podcast where two middle-aged dads sit around and shoot the shit about the movies of the 80s and 90s.
+It's 2 Dads 1 Movie.
+It's the podcast where two middle aged dads sit around and shoot the shit about the movies of the 80s and 90s.
 Here are your hosts, Steve Paulo and Nic Briana.
-Hello, everybody.
-Welcome to another episode of two dads, one movie.
+Hello everybody.
+Welcome to another episode of 2 Dads 1 Movie.
 I'm Steve.

 Nic